actionsprotocol/actions-android/README.md

 ## Building Release APK

 ### Configure Signing

-- Navigate to app.actionsfun.environment.Signing
+- Navigate to `app.actionsfun.environment.Signing`
 - Modify the release configuration with your own values:
-- kotlinstorePassword = "your_store_password"
+- keyStorePassword = "your_store_password"
 - keyAlias = "your_key_alias"
 - keyPassword = "your_key_password"